unovue/radix-vue/docs/content/guides/composition.md

 <Description>
-Use the `asChild` prop to compose Radix's functionality onto alternative element types or your own React components.
+Use the `asChild` prop to compose Radix's functionality onto alternative element types or your own Vue components.
 </Description>

 All Radix primitive parts that render a DOM element accept an `asChild` prop.
 When `asChild` is set to `true`, Radix Vue will not render a default DOM element, instead passing the props and behavior required to make it functional to the first child of the slots.